LinerSu/nyu-pl-sum19-rec/Class 06/README.md

       new_p->x := traverse(p->x);
     return new_p;
 ```
-**Question:** How the `traverse` works?
+**Question:** How does the `traverse` work?
 Consider the following example:
 <p align="center">
 <img src="img/exp1.png" height="60%" width="60%">
 </p>

+Suppose the root pointer now points to object `A`.
+Draw the FROM and TO space after the call of `GC()`.

 #### Exercise
 Consider this FROM heap, assume the root pointer points to objects `A`, `B`.
-Draw the FROM and TO space after the call to traverse for each of the roots.
-To be clear, you should draw 2 heaps (each with FROM and TO space).
+Draw the FROM and TO space after the call to `traverse` for each of the roots.
+To be clear, you should draw 2 heaps (each with FROM and TO space) with forwarding address pointers.
 <p align="center">
 <img src="img/exer.png" height="60%" width="60%">
 </p>